openstack/charm-vault/src/README.md

 * `resume`
 * `upload-signed-csr`

 To display action descriptions run `juju actions vault`.
-If the charm is not deployed then see file ``actions.yaml``.
+If the charm is not deployed then see file `actions.yaml`.

+## High availability

+When more than one unit is deployed with the [hacluster][hacluster-charm] application the charm will bring up an HA active/active cluster.

+There are two mutually exclusive high availability options: using virtual IP(s) or DNS.
+In both cases the hacluster subordinate charm is used to provide the Corosync and Pacemaker backend HA functionality.

+In addition, HA Vault will require the etcd and easyrsa applications.

+See [OpenStack high availability][cdg-ha-apps] in the [OpenStack Charms Deployment Guide][cdg] for details.

 # Bugs